-595 pecially in regions of high biological productivity.
-In a data set collected in the northeastern Gulf of Mexico, for example, consistently strong downward motion was observed in the upper 200 m in the profiles taken between sunset and sunrise, but not during daylight hours (Figure 16).
-While inconsistent with diel vertical plankton migration, the observed downward motion is associated with strong acoustic backscatter anomalies (middle panel), consistent with the hypothesis that the apparent motion is caused by swimming organisms, which are perhaps fleeing into deeper water to avoid the approaching instrument rosette.
+200 m in the profiles taken between sunset and sunrise, but not during daylight hours (Figure 20).
+675 While inconsistent with diel vertical plankton migration, the observed downward motion is associated with strong acoustic backscatter anomalies (middle panel), consistent with the hypothesis that the apparent motion is caused by swimming organisms.
+The consistent apparently downward motion can be explained by radially outward swimming organisms: Since vertical velocities are calculated as averages of the along-beam velocities from two opposing beams (Appendix C), radial outward motion results in a false apparent downward velocity.
+This error is due to the violation of the assumption of horizontal homogeneity of the velocity field that underlies ADCP velocity measurements.